Leaving site w/ multiple users

 e.
 I think it's important not to let a user leave a site if they are the sole administrator.
 If the site has more than one admin, it seems less important - I'd argue we should allow leaving in this case.
 What do you think?

-#8 Updated by Erik Trainer about 1 year ago
+#8 Updated by Erik Trainer over 1 year ago

 - File leave group confirm.png leave group confirm.png added

 - File leave site text links.png leave site text links.png added

 Great points, Boone.
 Some more thoughts below:I was using "leave group" as my point of comparison when thinking about the pop up in step 2.
 When the user leaves a group, we use a pretty standard js confirmation dialog (screenshot attached).
 I think we can improve the UX here, and in similar confirmation dialogs, in a few ways: